joachimdalen/bicepdocs/README.md

 | [docusaurus](./docs/formatters/docusaurus.md) | Converts bicep files and formats them as markdown while adding metadata and files for Docusaurus |

 ## Supported Destinations

+The destination takes the formatted documentation file and writes it to the wanted location.

 | Destination | Description                                   |
 | ----------- | --------------------------------------------- |